-And, just because it’s a high class dish, that doesn’t mean it’s difficult to make.
+And, just because beef carpaccio is a high-class dish, doesn’t mean it’s difficult to make.
 Actually, it’s quick and easy to put together!

 Ingredient Notes and Substitutions